 In both of these situations, general project management best practice must hold true—‘just enough’, intending to make the project more successful (within scope) or keep it from failure.
 Change of scope must always be assessed against this.

 4. Why are process groups ‘process groups?’
 Why can’t we call them phases?

 First, you must differentiate between Project Management Processes and Project Work.
 Processes allow control, and Work creates the deliverable.

-Project management processes are control; they ensure success and minimize failure.
+Project management processes are controlled; they ensure success and minimize failure.
 They may touch and change the scope, but they don’t complete the scope.
-These processes can and will happen whenever control is needed.
-For instance, we acquire the team when the team is required.
-We plan constantly—reiteration of planning processes are nothing more than replanning.
+These processes can and will happen whenever the control is needed.
+For instance, we acquire a team when the team is required.
+We constantly plan—reiteration of planning processes is nothing more than replanning.

 5. How do we manage change in WBS?

 A change in the Work Breakdown Structure (WBS) is a change in scope.
-This needs to be carefully considered, and will impact the business objective, as well as cost, schedule, quality, risk, and other constraints.
-As such, this needs to be carefully considered.
+This needs to be carefully considered, as it will impact the business objective, as well as cost, schedule, quality, risk, and other constraints.

 6. Where do the probabilities in the normal distribution come from?

 For a full discussion, research Central Limit Theorem.
 When independent random variables are added, their sum tends toward a normal distribution.
-This is a mathematical proof, so without a good translator/study and time, it’s dense enough to easily cause confusion.
+This is a mathematical proof, so without a good translator/study and time, it’s dense enough to cause confusion easily.